-This is Version 1.0, published in August 2021.
+This is Version 1.0.
 As the document is updated, version numbers will be changed, and content changes noted in the table below.

 Version number Date issued Summary of changes

 1. Introduction to the Acute Care Common Stem curriculum

 This document identifies the purpose, content of learning, process of training, and the programme of assessment for Acute Care Common Stem training.